-16. Personal data breaches
+17. Personal data breaches

 The school will make all reasonable endeavours to ensure that there are no personal data breaches.

 In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.

-When appropriate, we will report the data breach to the ICO within 72 hours.
+When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
 Such breaches in a school context may include, but are not limited to:

-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils
+- A non-anonymised dataset being published on the school website, which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person

+The theft of a school laptop containing non-encrypted personal data about pupils

-17. Training
+18. Training

 All staff and governors are provided with data protection training as part of their induction process.

 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

-18. Monitoring arrangements
+19. Monitoring arrangements

-The Headteacher is responsible for monitoring and reviewing this policy.
+The DPO is responsible for monitoring and reviewing this policy.